What's the Solution to Unemployment?:

 The solution for unemployment is, obviously, to create new jobs.
 Usually, a healthy economic growth rate

 of 2-3% is enough to create the 150,000 new jobs needed to keep unemployment from rising.
 When unemployment creeps above 6-7% and stays there, it means the economy isn't strong enough to create sufficient new jobs without help.
 That's when the government is expected to step in and provide solutions.
+See what the government has tried in the past with Unemployment Rate by Year

 The solution used first to address sustained high unemployment